duanegoodner/dispatch-model-benchmarks/README.md

 #### 🏎 1️⃣ CRTP and Concepts are significantly faster than Runtime Polymorphism
 - RP requires far more instructions and branches than CRTP/Concepts.
 - Virtual function calls likely account for the large gap, with a much more pronounced slowdown in the Expensive function.
+- Uops : Instruction ratios clearly indicate more aggressive compiler optimization for CRTP/Concepts than RP.
 - RP instructions retire at a higher rate, but this does not compensate for the sheer number of extra instructions.
 - When RP stalls, it's typically frontend bound, likely due to instruction fetch latency.

-#### ⚖️ 2️⃣ CRTP and Concepts are *almost* identical
+#### ⚖️ 2️⃣ CRTP and Concepts are identical
 - CRTP and Concepts retire the same number of instructions & branches.
 - Aggressive compiler optimizations likely explain why the Expensive computation is not heavier than FMA.
 - Both are backend bound (~70%), meaning execution unit stalls dominate.
-- Concepts Expensive is the only outlier, showing a higher frontend bound percentage (~31%) and a small but measurable slowdown.